Collections

 Circulating Games Collection

-The purpose of the Circulating Games Collection is to make available popular tabletop games for the enjoyment of students, staff and faculty as well as community members.
+The purpose of the Circulating Games Collection is to make popular tabletop games available for the enjoyment of students, staff and faculty as well as community members.
 Games are located near the main desk located on the Main (second) floor.
 Up to two games per individual may be checked out.
 A valid library card is required.

 DVD Collection